 Many people think installing solar panels on a flat roof isn’t worth the hassle because there’s no way for the sun to hit them.
 Well, this is false!

 The truth is that it’s possible to direct solar panels on a flat roof toward sunlight.
-It’s worth noting also that installing solar panels on a flat roof is less complicated compared to installing them on a sloped roof.
+It’s worth noting that installing solar panels on a flat roof is less complicated than installing them on a sloped roof.
 They’re also easier to maintain.

-It’s easy to install solar panels on a flat roof since you can easily move around the deck.
-This is unlike sloped ones where you’ll need to balance yourself right and need a helper on the ground to deliver the solar panels to you on the roof.
+Installing solar panels on a flat roof is easy since you can easily move around the deck.
+This is unlike sloped ones, where you’ll need to balance yourself right and need a helper on the ground to deliver the solar panels to you on the roof.

 Solar panels on a flat roof are easy to maintain once installed.
-Just go up and check the panels at your own leisure without the need for a harness.
+Just go up and check the panels at your leisure without needing a harness.
 With a sloped roof, though, things are a little more complicated.

 Also, you’ll be able to maximize the space of your roof.
 With a sloped roof, you can only install solar panels on parts that aren’t too difficult to mount.
 With a flat roof, every free space will most likely be suitable for a panel installation.